Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Model Evaluation

 We evaluate model performance by the posterior mean accuracy of the estimated latent field to the ground truth.
 That is, we generate the posterior distribution of accuracy by finding the rate of correspondence between each draw of the latent field and the ground truth and average over these individual estimates to obtain the posterior mean accuracy.
 Additionally, we evaluate model performance by how well the different models allow us to estimate the true strength of spatial dependence assumed in the data generation process.
 Using the MRF as the data generating mechanism gives us an inherent metric to evaluate spatial dependence, namely its sufficient statistic $T(\z)=\sum_{i\sim j}I(z_i = z_j)$, the number of neighboring pairs of areal units with the same value.
-For a single iteration of the simulation study, we find the posterior root mean square error (RMSE) of the sufficient statistic of the draws from the posterior to the $T(\z)$ of the generated data.
+For a single dataset of the study, we find the posterior root mean square error (RMSE) of the sufficient statistic of the draws from the posterior to the $T(\z)$ of the generated data.
 Note, we are not interested in evaluating how well each model estimates the spatial dependence parameter, $\beta$, as the mathematical interpretation of this parameter is inherently different for each of the classes of the MDGM and for an MRF.

-For each distinct setting in our simulation study, i.e. different values of $\beta$, $\etabf$, and $m_i$ (the number of observations at each areal unit), we generate one hundred datasets and summarize model performance by estimating the expected posterior mean accuracy and expected posterior RMSE of $\hat T(\z)$ by taking the average across the hundred iterations.
-For the MCMC algorithms, we initialize the parameters at the true values of $\beta$ and $\etabf$ and an independently and randomly generated $\z$.
-We generate two thousand draws from the posterior, discarding the first one thousand as burn in.
-The simulation study was performed in \texttt{R} \citep{r2024}.
+Again, we emphasize that the MDGM is proposed as an \textit{alternative to}, not approximation of, an MRF; nevertheless, due to the prevalence of the MRF as a model for spatial dependence between areal units, we also include a measure of how well the posterior of each model with an MDGM or aMRF prior approximates the posterior of the model with an MRF prior when the true data generating mechanism is known to follow an MRF.
+For each simulated dataset we compare the posterior distribution of $T(\z)$ for each MDGM class and the aMRF to the posterior distribution of $T(\z)$ from an MRF through the total variation distance.
+The model with an MRF prior is correctly specified and can be viewed as the true posterior for the simulated data.
+We calculate the empirical total variation distance from $B$ posterior draws as

+where $p(T|\y)$ is the posterior of $T(\z)$ with an MRF prior and $p^*(T|\y)$ is the posterior of $T(\z)$ with an alternate prior.
+Correspondingly, $\z^{b}$ is the $b$th draw using the MRF prior and $\z^{*b}$ is the $b$th draw using the alternative prior.